-- apprenticeship provision or where an annual process is required by the PSRB.
-Quality and Standards will advise if a report needs to be completed. - 7.5 Course Leaders and Heads of School for Apprenticeship provision are required to complete a Self Assessment Report. - 7.6 A Continuous Improvement report should be produced for closing courses. - 7.7 Each School and College is responsible for ensuring that the Continuous Improvement process is completed for modules and courses.
-This should be done through the College Teaching Committee. - 7.8 The Quality and Standards Office will produce a University level report identifying trends and actions for consideration. - 7.9 Strategy Planning and Performance is responsible for the generation of statistical reports which form part of the evidence base for Continuous Improvement.
-Specified other parts of the evidence based will be supplied by other Professional Service departments.
+- 7.6 Heads of Schools will provide an overview report outlining school actions raised as part of the Annual Monitoring process and a reflection on previous actions. - 7.7 Each College is responsible for ensuring that the annual monitoring process is completed for modules, courses and schools and that actions are identified are completed. - 7.8 The Quality and Standards Office will produce a College level report identifying trends and actions for consideration. - 7.9 Strategic Planning and Performance is responsible for the generation of statistical reports which form part of the evidence base for Annual Monitoring.
+Specified other parts of the evidence based will be supplied by other administrative departments.